garymichaelbass/azure-iot-location-pipeline/README.md

 The solution follows a streamlined workflow:

-1. **IoT Device**: Collects and transmits location data.
+1. **IoT Device**: Establishes and transmits location data.
-    * _Simulated via a Kubernetes Deployment of a Docker container running a Python app_.
+    * _Simulated via a Kubernetes deployment of a Docker container running a Python app_.
 2. **IoT Hub**: Manages device communication and ingests telemetry data.
 3. **Event Hub**: Buffers and transports device telemetry messages.
-4. **Databricks**: Processes and analyzes the incoming data streams.
+4. **Databricks**: Processes and analyzes the incoming data stream.
 5. **Cosmos DB**: Stores processed data for scalable and low-latency access.
-6. **Grafana**: Visualizes data through dashboards.
+6. **Grafana**: Visualizes data metrics through dashboards.

 ## Data Flow

-The following is the data flow for location telemetry:
+The following is the data flow for location telemetry from the IoT Device:

 `IoT_Device -> IoT_Hub -> Event_Hub -> Databricks -> Cosmos_DB -> Grafana`